 Our Most Difficult Course

 High-Level MoGraph Concepts

 We'll be digging deep into concepts that you may not have considered applying to your motion design before, like math and geometry.
 You'll learn techniques for good project planning, creating advanced transitions from scene to scene, and breaking down complex animations.
 There are no punches pulled.

 We're teaching hard concepts you may not get right away, and you'll find yourself reviewing them over and over again.
-This is the mograph equivalent of rocket science, Advanced Motion Methods.
+Advanced Motion Methods is the MoGraph equivalent of rocket science.